Lilla Bommen

 Lilla Bommen is a part of Gothenburg harbor used for visiting boats and also the name given to the land surrounding the harbor.
-The eponymous building along with The Göteborg Opera house and the barque Viking are all located at Lilla Bommen.
+The eponymous building along with The Gothenburg Opera house and the barque Viking are all located at Lilla Bommen.

 Etymology

 The names Lilla Bommen ("The Small Boom") and Stora Bommen ("The Large Boom"), which is slightly further to the west along the Göta älv, come from the booms that previously blocked the way for boats going in and out of the Gothenburg canals and where a government tax was collected.
 The harbor was located between two bastions: the Gustavus Primus at the present-day opera house, and the S:tus Ericus west of the Lilla Bommen high-rise.

 History

 Completed in 1860, with a quay 525 m and 3.5 m deep, Lilla Bommen soon became the main port in Gothenburg for canal boats, and domestic shipping.
 It was the starting point for cargo and passenger ships going up the Göta älv, through the Göta Canal, then across lakes Vänern and Vättern to Stockholm and Norrköping.

 Demolition of the old gunpowder house at Lilla Bommen started on 7 October 1862.
 In 1899, a station house was built at Lilla Bommen at the end of the line for the Västergötland–Göteborgs Järnvägar ("Västra Götaland–Gothenburg Railway").

 In 1936, the then Östra Hamnkanalen ("East Harbor Canal"), running from Lilla Bommen between the two lanes of the Östra Hamngatan ("East Harbor Street") and ending at Brunnsparken was filled in, then in 1937–38, a third of the Lilla Bommen harbor (the inner part) was also filled in.
 An option considered at the time was to fill in the entire dock and move shipping to the Gullberg quay northeast of the dock.